parrt/msds501/notes/patterns.md

 The more abstract the pattern, the more widely applicable it is.
 For example, counting the number of elements is actually just a special case of (the more abstract) accumulating a value while traversing a sequence.
 Instead of adding the values at each position in a sequence, we would always just add one.

 The kinds of patterns we use depends partly on a programmer's style but is heavily influenced by the capabilities of the programming language and its libraries of pre-existing functionality.
-Let's identify some of the most useful patterns and then try to plan out some programs using them.
+Let's identify some of the most useful patterns.
+Later we'll plan out programs using them.

 <a name="map"></a>
 ## Map